ShaunSpinelli/papers/UDA/UDA.md

 Having diverse and valid augmentations are important..... why ?

 Image augmentation was done using  **AutoAugment** [[Paper]](https://ai.googleblog.com/2018/06/improving-deep-learning-performance.html) [[Medium]](https://towardsdatascience.com/how-to-improve-your-image-classifier-with-googles-autoaugment-77643f0be0c9) and **Cutout** [[Paper]](https://arxiv.org/abs/1708.04552) was also used for experiments with CIFAR-10 and SVHN.
-It is noted that there is a trade off between having diverse augmented training examples while at the same time keeping the ground truth label matched.
+It is noted that there is a trade off between having diverse augmented training examples and at the same time keeping the ground truth label matched.
 Many augmented samples where created for one ground truth and were all generated offline before training.

 Text augmentation was done using back translation and a process called TF-IDF.